Curriculum Ideological Base

 Intended Overall Academic Outcome

-The intended academic results of this overall curriculum is for the students to gain an increase in their understanding of what it means and what is has meant to be an African-American male in American society, both culturally and emotionally, while at the same time increasing their capacity for a rigorous academic career.
+This curricula is for the ALL students to gain an increase in their understanding of what it means and has meant to be a student of color, specifically an African-American, in American society, both culturally and emotionally, while at the same time MOTIVATING them from the transformative narrative as well as increasing their capacity for a rigorous academic career.

 Curriculum Facilitation Approach – Designed for Maximum Engagement